TaylorVellios/stocks-analysis/README.md

 While we currently live in 2021 and today's cutting edge tech doesn't even blink at these numbers, it is always prudent to write the most efficient and legible code possible.

-The images on the right show the output of a macro that refactors our original idea with a little more ~pizazz~.
+The images on the right show the output of a macro that refactors our original idea with a little more pizazz.
 By utilizing Arrays in VBA, we can use a single pass through all of our ~3000 rows to "append" information to them by an increasing index for each ticker.
 At the end of this pass, we can output the information we've stored with a short loop, cutting out ~0.5seconds of processing time.